 Political & Social History

-Several historic sites represent the Civil War period in Prince George’s County including two forts, Fort Foote and Fort Washington, both used in the defense of the Nation’s Capital, as well as the Mary Surratt House, to which John Wilkes Booth escaped after his assassination of President Lincoln at Ford’s Theater in Washington, D.C.
+Several historic sites represent the Civil War period in Prince George’s County including Fort Foote and Fort Washington which were used to defend the Nation’s Capital, and the Mary Surratt House that John Wilkes Booth used to escape after his assassination of President Lincoln at Ford’s Theater in Washington, D.C. in 1865.

-The theme of social history is represented in its many facets in Prince George’s County historic sites.
-The late-eighteenth and early-nineteenth century practice of dueling is represented in the Bladensburg Dueling Grounds.
-The sport of the hunt is represented in the Marlboro Hunt Club.
+The theme of social history is represented in the characteristics of Prince George’s County historic sites.
+The Bladensburg Dueling Grounds represented the late-18th and early-19th century practice of dueling, while the sport of hunting is represented in the Marlboro Hunt Club.

 Special activities, programs, and events are held at our Historic sites throughout the year.